Jurassic Park (SNES video game): Development and release

-The dinosaurs' behavior was based on behavior that was featured in the film.
-Dinosaurs that were not featured in the film were added into the game for variety.
+The dinosaurs' behavior was inspired by the film, and additional dinosaurs not shown in the film were added into the game for variety.
 A scene featured earlier in the game's development depicted Grant being eaten by a Tyrannosaurus rex, accompanied by the sound of his bones being crushed.
 Nintendo requested that the bone-crushing sound effect be removed as it was considered too realistic.
-The game includes inspiration from the novel, including a mission objective to prevent dinosaurs from escaping to the mainland on a supply ship.
+The game includes inspiration from the novel, such as a mission objective to prevent dinosaurs from escaping to the mainland on a supply ship.
 The game was mastered in surround sound (Dolby Pro Logic), and its music was composed by Jon Dunn.

-Jurassic Park was released in the United Kingdom on October 1, 1993, and was also released in the United States that month.
-The game was released in Europe on December 29, 1993, and on June 24, 1994 in Japan, where it was published by Jaleco.
-In the United States, Ocean promoted "The Great Dino Egg Hunt", a contest in which people search the game for eight letters placed on the ground around the park.
+Jurassic Park was released in the United Kingdom in late 1993, and was also released in the United States that month.
+The game was released in Europe on December 29, 1993, and on June 24, 1994, in Japan, where it was published by Jaleco.
+In the United States, Ocean promoted "The Great Dino Egg Hunt", a contest in which players search the game for eight letters placed on the ground around the park.
 The letters then had to be decoded to reveal a secret message: "Dr. Horner".
 The answer was a reference to paleontologist Jack Horner, who was a consultant on the film.
 Two days after the game's release, the eventual winner of the contest correctly guessed the answer after playing the game for 10 hours.
-The winner was awarded with a $5,000 check.
+The winner, 29-year-old Bill Vargas from Philadelphia, was awarded with a $5,000 check.

+To mark the film's 30th anniversary, Limited Run Games re-released the game in 2023, as part of Jurassic Park: Classic Games Collection.
+It was published for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S. The game is also available individually through re-issued SNES cartridges.
+The 30th anniversary version features a save function, a world map, and the ability to rewind time.
+The digitized images of the characters from the film are removed in this version, possibly due to legal issues.